ymath-io/ymath.io/content/courses/exponents/exponents-basic/introduction/index.md

 To type a power on a computer, type {base}^{exponent}.
 For example, for 3^5 we would type 3^5 or {3}^{5}.

-Let's look at a more complicated example.
+Let's look at another example.
 $$(x-1)^{2y}$$
+The base is $x-1$, and the exponent is $2y$.
+So, this expression means to multiply $x-1$ by itself $2y$ times.

 ### Warnings
 $x^y$ is not the same thing as $y^x$.
 For example, $2^3=8$ and $3^2=9$.
 This is different from addition and multiplication, where you can switch the numbers around.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg3MjM1NDkxXX0=
+eyJoaXN0b3J5IjpbMTY4NzYyNjA4M119
 -->